michaeljhkim/terrain_generator/README.md

 - [https://github.com/TheGodojo/Massive-Terrain-LOD-And-Stitching-COMPLETE](https://github.com/TheGodojo/Massive-Terrain-LOD-And-Stitching-COMPLETE)

 Built in Godot, it leverages double-precision arithmetic to support virtually infinite terrain with high accuracy and stability.
+NOTE: prior to indvidual repo, this project was created in a test repository.
+Prior commits and changes may not be viewable.

 ## Core Concepts